The tallest peak on earth will never lose its magic

 International flights are not included in the expedition price.
-Over the years, Kobler & Partner has built up a very good reputation that goes beyond Swiss borders and has attracted people from all corners of the world.
+Over the years, K&P has built up a very good reputation that goes beyond Swiss borders and has attracted people from all corners of the world.
 For this reason, it’s best for everyone to arrange their own flights.
 On demand, however, we can look after your travel arrangements.
-Due to the special visa regulations for Tibet, it is important for the group to meet in Chengdu or Chongqing as we are required to travel as a group to base camp.
-For this reason, please check your flight times with our head office in Bern before you book your tickets.

 Kobler & Partner will organise the visa for China for Swiss nationals as well as C-permit holders in Switzerland and will bill the cost for the visa separately.
 Other nationals have to arrange for their own visa well ahead of time.
 K&P will provide all necessary documents in due course.

 K&P will organise the Tibet visa for all members which is included in the expedition price.
 All necessary paperwork will be supplied in due time before the start of the expedition.
 Please make sure that your passport is valid for at least six months after your intended return date.
 We require our members to provide us with relevant personal information such as medical certificate, colour passport copy, etc.) at least 60 days before the start of the expedition.

 The visa for Nepal can be acquired upon entering the country for about 30 USD and is not included in the expedition price.